DASumeetPatra/Uber-Dashboard/README.md

-# Uber-Dashboard
-# Uber Ride Data Analysis | Power BI Project
+# Uber Ride Data Analysis | Power BI Dashboard

 ## Project Overview
 This project analyzes Uber ride booking data to understand booking behavior, revenue patterns, and operational efficiency.

-The analysis started as a general exploratory study.
-During exploration, a critical issue was identified — a high ride cancellation rate.
+The analysis initially started as a general exploratory study.
+During exploration, a critical issue was identified — a **high ride cancellation rate (~38%)**.
-Based on this insight, the project was extended into a focused cancellation analysis and optimization study.
+Based on this insight, the project was extended into a focused **cancellation analysis and optimization study**.

 Both phases are implemented within a **single Power BI file**, logically divided into:
 - **DB1 – Exploratory Analysis**
 - **DB2 – Cancellation Analysis & Optimization**

+---

 ## Business Problem
 A significant percentage of ride bookings were being cancelled, leading to revenue loss and poor customer experience.